 7) They can catch cancer early

 It’s no secret that a dogs’ sense of smell is incredible, but did you know that some canines are capable of detecting cancer?
-Several pet owners have reported that their dog saved their life, after they noticed they were constantly pawing at, sniffing or even licking a tumour hidden underneath the skin.
+Several pet owners have reported that their dog saved their lives after they noticed they were constantly pawing at, sniffing or even licking a tumour hidden underneath the skin.

 8) They can teach kids responsibility

 Every parent has heard the question ‘Can I have a pony/puppy/hamster?’ at some point in their child’s life.
 It’s no secret that kids love animals, and if they’re old enough, having one as a pet can actually teach them a lot of important skills.
 Not only will they learn the practical skills required to own a pet, such as cleaning out the cage, grooming and teaching tricks; they’ll also develop their nurturing and empathy skills, which are vital in later life.